 I was spanked on occasion as a child, and I certainly don’t think I was abused or mistreated.
 While I am not one to assert that spanking is always child abuse, it’s easy to see how it can become such.
 As the statement from the American Academy of Pediatrics points out, spanking is a tool with diminishing returns.
 Intensity must increase in order to garner the same response.
 It’s a slippery slope.

 In my ebook, Parenting with Positive Guidance, I talk about spanking as a broken tool.
-It’s something many parents cling to and it may work from time to time, but it’s just not the most effective discipline tool.
+It’s something many parents cling to and it may appear to work from time to time, but it’s just not the most effective discipline tool.
 And it’s not one we have chosen to use in our home.
 (Read more about why here.)

 Spare the Rod